 Dealing with Low Margins

 Buyers turn to marketplaces for low prices and free or discounted shipping.
-Amazon provides the perfect space for buyers to compare sellers and review sellers by price.
+Amazon provides the perfect space for buyers to compare sellers by price.
 Selling on Amazon often turns into a pricing war that’s a race to the bottom.
 Not only must you continually lower your price, but you’re also paying Amazon fees for every purchase.
 It’s easy to see how your margins on products quickly become squeezed, deteriorating your opportunity for profit.
 We haven’t even factored in returns yet, either.

 If your competition continues to sell lower, then your hand is forced to sell at the same price or risk losing the sale every time.
 It’s a harsh reality of selling on Amazon that sellers must consider.